DanNorstrom/Finn-Technical-Interview/README.md

 2. Run the production BeatTheDealer.jar located in /prod using: <br><br>
 java -jar BeatTheDealer.jar <test.txt>*

+## Details

+1. There are some edgecase test .txt files located in /res <br>
+2. Tests and source files are in differet Java packages.

 ## Requirements

 1. Junit5 (available at https://junit.org/junit5/)<br>